Latest COVID-19 facts

 Kern County Public Health Services Department

-• There have been 1,429 COVID-19 deaths since the start of the pandemic.
+• There are 3 new deaths being reported today and a total of 1,485 COVID-19 deaths since the start of the pandemic.

-•As of August 9, Kern County had 165 COVID-19 related hospitalizations and 35 were in the ICU.
+• As of Sept.
+7, Kern County has 329 COVID-19 related hospitalizations and 71 are in the ICU.